 With EOSC Monitoring, service providers can register their services through EOSC and track how they are used.
+Providers can integrate EOSC monitoring into their own services which helps to measure

 Monitoring is the key service needed to gain insights into an infrastructure.
 It needs to be continuous and on-demand to quickly detect, correlate, and analyse data for a fast reaction to anomalous behaviour.
 The challenge of this type of monitoring is how to quickly identify and correlate problems before they affect end-users and ultimately the productivity of the organisation.
 Management teams can monitor the availability and reliability of the services from a high level view down to individual system metrics and monitor the conformance of multiple SLAs.
 The key functional requirements are: